-If you already got/ will get the chance to see Lungs staged at Act, you most certainly grew/ will grow fond of the two actors and you will most likely want to see them again, just as it happened to us.
+If you already got/ will get the chance to see Lungs staged at Act, you most certainly grew/ will grow fond of the two actors, and you will most likely want to see them again, just as it happened to us.
 On a separate note, I am a huge fan of dystopian stories.
 Anyone who read Orwell’s work or The Handmaid’s Tale already knows why.
-The others should put them on their reading list, because these are spectacular tales.
+The others should put them on their reading list because these are thrilling tales.

 Far-fetched, given the adverse political context that we find ourselves in, while we impose rules to some and others are pardoned, while we recognize ourselves more and more in a scenery that seemed sci-fi before it started happening in real life, let’s imagine that the government would pass a law that would deny us the right to use more than 140 words a day.
 Of course, the number of words may vary depending on the social position of every member of the community, so that the most affected will again be those more in need of words – the poor.